evglevdorovich/2022-02-otus-spring-Levdorovich/README.md

 4. 4th Homework localized in testing directory in branch homework4
 5. 5th Homework localized in library directory in branch homework5
 6. 6th Homework localized in library directory in branch homework6
-7. 7th Homework localized in library directory in branch homework6
+7. 7th Homework localized in library directory in branch homework7
+8. 8th Homework localized in mongo-library directory in branch homework8